web3-liber/Jetton-Tact/README.md

 # Jetton-Tact

+Jetton implemented using Tact.
+Jetton is Ton's standard for FT.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.